dgroomes/calcite-playground/class-relationships/README.md

 General clean-ups, TODOs and things I wish to implement for this project:

-* [x] DONE (I think it's as simple as "don't use the interpreter" but it's murky to me still) Why does the Calcite "interpreter" not use the "fast path" for joins?
-By contrast, a demo "CSV using Calcite" demo program (like my own in `csv/`) will not use the interpreter and instead use `org.apache.calcite.linq4j.EnumerableDefaults.mergeJoin` and I think the Janino generated code (not 100% sure).
-The reason I'm using the interpreter is that I found that it's the only way to avoid JDBC and therefore to use the relational algebra API directly.
-But maybe Calcite just doesn't offer a path for that.
-  * I think it might just be a matter of passing the relational algebra expression (nodes-to-noes) through an optimizer?
-    Calcite has a planner called "Volcano".
-This is promising, is it as simple as just passing in the unoptimized expression (a "nested for loop join" (slow) vs. a "hashset join" (fast))?
-  * Interesting, in a "normal" usage of Calcite where you connect via a JDBC connection instead of directly using the interpreter class, I see debug log output that indicates two different planners are used: "Hep" and "Volcano".
-    Specifically, set the log level to DEBUG for `org.apache.calcite.plan.AbstractRelOptPlanner.rule_execution_summary`.
-    What is "Hep"?
-Answer: "he" is for heuristic.
-How can I make my execution use the Volcano planner?
-  * I'm taking the heavy-handed approach of copying a few of the Calcite classes (Interpreter, JaninoRexCompiler, and CustomNodes) into this project and I'll modify them to achieve the effect I'm looking for.
-  * SKIP (I think the interpreter will only ever execute "logical" relational expression trees and these do not define the physical join like merge/hash/inner, but instead just a logical one) If we sort the rows before joining, then the query execution should be able to do a merge join.
-If it still doesn't do a merge join, there should be heuristic rule that identifies this optimization (I'm looking in the area of org.apache.calcite.rel.rules.LoptOptimizeJoinRule)
-  * DONE Go the JDBC route.
-I thought that this would not be possible and also just a bad idea because I'm exploring core Calcite concepts, and JDBC/SQL is not core, but the JDBC connection actually does allow executing relational expressions (I showcased this in my `csv/` subproject) and the JDBC route will apply all the optimizations and also just do lots of the boilerplate that isn't implemented in any "core-only Calcite" route (it just doesn't exist; the Interpreter is the closest thing but is missing a bulk of boilerplate/handling/wiring).
-  * DONE Author straight relational expressions instead of SQL.
-SQL queries get reduced down to a relational expression anyway and that's what I need to know.
 * [ ] Assuming that the join is not optimized (or even if it is?), write a custom optimizer rule to optimize the join.
   I want to know the options for implementing joins where there isn't a join key but instead there is a direct pointer (object-to-object reference).
 Or maybe I'll realize that my question doesn't even make sense.